Introduction

 Viewing Intercompany transactions

-- Go to Setup > Data Importer.
+1. Go to Setup > Data Importer.

-- Under Start, click on Transactions Importer.
+2. Under Start, click on Transactions Importer.

-- Click Download Intercompany Transactions Template File.
+3. Click Download Intercompany Transactions Template File.

-Completing the Intercompany Purchase Invoices Importer
+Intercompany Purchase Invoices Template

-This is not a prerequisite.
+This is not mandatory.

 Select the relevant data from the dropdowns.

-Completing the Intercompany Recharges
+Intercompany Recharges Template

-This is a prerequisite.
+This is mandatory.

-complete the template by recharging 95% of the Professional Indemnity Cost and 90% of the Public Liability and Employers Liability to the subsidiary companies as follows:
+Complete the template by recharging 95% of the Professional Indemnity Cost and 90% of the Public Liability and Employers Liability to the subsidiary companies as follows:

-- 25% of Professional Indemnity and 20% of the other two to Leeds
+• 25% of Professional Indemnity and 20% of the other two to Leeds

-- 25% of Professional Indemnity and 24% of the other two to Bristol
+• 25% of Professional Indemnity and 24% of the other two to Bristol

-- 23% of Professional Indemnity and 23% of the other two to Norwich
+• 23% of Professional Indemnity and 23% of the other two to Norwich

-- 22% of Professional Indemnity and 23% of the other two to Glasgow
+• 22% of Professional Indemnity and 23% of the other two to Glasgow

-- 5% of Professional Indemnity as a charge in Head Office
+• 5% of Professional Indemnity as a charge in Head Office

-- 10% of the Public Liability and Employers Liability bill
+• 10% of the Public Liability and Employers Liability bill

 Transaction types and associated data